Cause of Danville house fire remains under investigation

 One occupant was outside when firefighters reached the scene.

-Damage was estimated at $25,000 for the house, mainly in the kitchen, and $5,000 in the rest of the single-story ranch home, including an attached garage.
+Damage was estimated at $25,000 for the house, mainly in the kitchen, where Marcott said the blaze started, and $5,000 in the rest of the single-story ranch home, including an attached garage.

 Marcott said firefighters didn’t have any particular difficulty fighting the blaze.